AbhinayaPodishetty/weatherApp/README.md

 - Working with React
 - Fetching data from an API

+Note: This live demo is hosted on CodeSandbox (temporary public link).

 - Building a simple UI

 Note: This live demo is hosted on CodeSandbox (temporary public link).